ASHOK1815/Z-KART/README.md

     <li>
       <a href="">Task : 1 - Customer Initialization</a>
       <ul>
-        <li>1.We are going to write a software to perform an online shopping application called Z-Kart.
+        <li>1.We are going to write a software to perform an online shopping application called Z-Kart.</li>

        <li>2.The back bone for every online retail application is its customers.
 The initial customer details for our system will be given in a file zusers_db.txt</li>
        <li>3.The file contains multiple lines and every line will be of the form</li>